 - Finding employment opportunities

 If you’ve received a Prior Learning Assessment (PLA) from the Canadian Society for Medical Laboratory Science (CSMLS) and are required to complete refresher courses, please see our Canadian Society for Medical Laboratory Science (CSMLS) Approved Refresher Courses

 - Orientation to the Canadian Health Care System, Culture and Context – A course designed for IEHPs who are in the process of becoming licensed in Canada.

 To maintain program integrity and to ensure we have the right resources matched to student needs, the Bridging Program department has a strict policy on refunds.

-I do not see a link to the online application form
+I do not see a link to apply

 What if I do not have all my documents ready, can I still apply?

 Yes, you can still apply.
-You may submit your online application and documents you have ready.
-Any outstanding documents not submitted with your online application may be sent to email@example.com
+You may submit your application and documents you have ready.
+Any outstanding documents sent after should be sent to email@example.com.